TeamBlueontheBluff/Group_Project/brainstorm.md

 ===

 ## Favorite Existing Apps - List
-1. Instagram
+1. Words with Friends
-1. Wag
+1. Scrabble GO
-1. Rover
+1. Word Cookies
-1. Coinbase
+1. Boggle with Friends
-1. Waze
+1. AlphaBettySage
-1. Notes
+1. CodyCross
-1. Messages
+1. Wordament
-1. Facebook Messenger
+1. Bonza Word Puzzle
-1. Craigslist Client
+1. Ruzzle
-1. Yelp
+1. Typeshift

-## Favorite Existing Apps - Categorize and Evaluate
+## Favorite Existing Word Game Apps - Categorize and Evaluate
-### Instagram
+### Words with Friends
-   - **Category:** Photo & Video / Social
+ - Category: Word / Puzzle / Social
-   - **Mobile:** Website is view only, uses camera, mobile first experience.
+ - Mobile: Available as a mobile app, primarily designed for smartphones and tablets.
-   - **Story:** Allows users to share their lives in pictures and enhance their content with filters
+ - Story: Offers an engaging word puzzle experience, allowing users to challenge friends and strangers to word games, similar to the classic game Scrabble.
-   - **Market:** Anyone that takes pictures could enjoy this app.
-Ability to follow and hashtag based on interests and categories allows users with unique interests to engage with relevant content.
+ - Market: Word game enthusiasts, vocabulary aficionados, and those looking for social word challenges.
+Players can connect with friends and opponents, making it appealing to a broad audience.
-   - **Habit:** Users can post throughout the day many times.
-Features like "Stories" encourage more candid posting as well.
-Users can explore endless pictures in any category imaginable whenever they want.
-Very habbit forming!
+ - Habit: Users can play at their own pace, taking turns when convenient.
+It encourages consistent gameplay as friends or opponents make moves, drawing players back regularly.
+It's addictive in a friendly and intellectually stimulating way.
-   - **Scope:** Instagram started out extremely narrow focused, just posting pics and viewing feeds.
-Has expanded to a somewhat larger scope including "Instagram Stories" (a la SnapChat) and messenger features.
+ - Scope: Words with Friends began as a straightforward word game but has evolved to include various modes, tournaments, and social features, enhancing the overall word gaming experience.
 ### Rover
    - **Category:**...